 to make up for my lack of paprika or green peppers:

-1 tablespoon of "Mexican Seasoning"
+1 tablespoon of "Mexican Seasoning

-1 tablespoon of "All Purpose Seasoning" (this one or something similar)
+1 tablespoon of "All Purpose Seasoning

 1/2 tablespoon of celery salt